hrauniya/decision_tree_id3/README.md

 Austin Alcancia and Harsha Rauniyar

+tree.py contains code of the decision-tree coded from scratch using ID3 algorithm.
+Run program as follows from the command line: python3 tree.py <csv_filename> <training_set_percentage> <random_seed> <Either True or False indicating whether we should handle numeric attributes as numeric (if False, then we treat them as categorical values)> For example, python3 tree.py opticalDigit.csv 0.75 12345 True

 Research Questions

 Please use your program to answer these questions and record your answers in a README file: